 Student Affairs Dedicates Reading Room to Professor Cheryl A. Wall

-A ribbon-cutting and reception to celebrate the new space for students will be held from 4:30 p.m. to 7 p.m., Friday, Oct.
-28, at the Paul Robeson Cultural Center
+A ribbon-cutting and reception to celebrate the new space for students was held on Oct.
+28 at the Paul Robeson Cultural Center

-Rutgers Student Affairs will dedicate a reading room of nearly 2,000 books from the personal library of Cheryl A. Wall, a longtime professor at the university and highly regarded scholar of African American literature, American literature and feminist criticism.
+Rutgers Student Affairs dedicated a reading room of nearly 2,000 books from the personal library of Cheryl A. Wall, a longtime professor at the university and highly regarded scholar of African American literature, American literature and feminist criticism.

 The new Dr. Cheryl A. Wall Reading Room is located in the Paul Robeson Cultural Center on Busch Campus.
-A ribbon-cutting and reception for the room will be held from 4:30 p.m. to 7 p.m., on Friday, Oct.
-28, at 600 Bartholomew Road, Piscataway.
-The center is named after distinguished Rutgers graduate Paul Robeson and serves as the center for Black student life in New Brunswick.
+A ribbon-cutting and reception for the room was held on Oct.
+28. The center is named after distinguished Rutgers graduate Paul Robeson and serves as the center for Black student life in New Brunswick.

 Wall, an English professor at the School of Arts and Sciences at Rutgers University–New Brunswick for nearly 50 years, died in April 2020 at the age of 71.